Taisuke Kusunoki and Koga Hoshino talk about FACTION SKI

 L=177, 184, 190cm D=144-119-137mm R=23m

-It's the successor to the CT series, or rather, a series that inherited its legacy.
+This is the successor to the CT series, or rather, a series that carries on its legacy.

-The Mana series ranges from 1 to 4, and if you want to ski on natural terrain, this (the MANA series) is the one for you.
+The Mana series has models 1 through 4, and if you want to ski on natural terrain, this (MANA series) is the one to choose without hesitation.

 The key point is the zero camber.
-Some people say that skiing on slopes is difficult without camber, but I use this one board for everything from icy slopes to powder.
+Some people say that it's quite difficult to ski on groomed slopes without camber, but I use this one board for everything from icy patches to powder.
 It's

-a board that lets you ski without going against the natural terrain.
-Rather than using the board's rebound (with zero camber), you feel the terrain with your feet.
+a board that lets you ski without fighting against natural terrain.
+Rather than using the rebound of the board (with zero camber), you feel the terrain with the soles of your feet.

-When skiing on natural terrain, camber often feels like it gets in the way, so the zero camber and this subtle rocker are a perfect match, and I think that's what makes it so great.
-I liked this board from the moment I got on it.
+When skiing on natural terrain, I often feel that the rebound of camber gets in the way, so I think the zero camber and this subtle rocker are a perfect match and that's why it's a good fit.
+It was a board that I liked from the moment I got on it.

 I think you'll be shocked when you try them on, everyone

-If you're a fan of backcountry and powder and can't decide, you should go for this one.
-It's definitely a ton of fun.
+If you love backcountry and powder and are undecided, you should go for this one.
+It's undeniably incredibly fun.

 Koga Hoshino's impressions of PRODIGY3